sgsbucket/animan-doc/docs/animan/member_preference.md

   Notifications are sent when:

-  1. A Cut-up's upload is complete (sent to Admin users).
+  1. A Cut-Up's upload is complete (sent to Admin users).
   1. A preview has been rendered (sent to the Member/Supervisor of that Resource/Shot).

 - Stage Notification